Kids Ideas for Spreading Kindness

 I left a kindness card and a chocolate on my teacher's desk. - Zac

 I gave someone clothes and shoes for the kids she adopted. - Shannon

-I gave my bronze life saving medal to another girl, who was so sad she did not have one! – Kyeta
+I gave my bronze life saving medal to a girl who was so sad she did not have one! - Kyeta

 My mum and I took clothes we'd collected to a community meal for the homeless. - Max